batool918/C-Programming-Lab./README.md

 # C-Programming-Lab.
-A a short description about the repository.
+A short description about the repository.